milmazz/oban_hydro/README.md

 ### Unique Workers without keys option

-As stated in the [Scaling Applications][] guide, _after_ verifying that you actually require the _unique_ feature, you always have to specify the `keys` option, this is mainly to avoid using the whole `args` or `meta`.
+As stated in the [Scaling Applications][] guide, _after_ verifying that you require the _unique_ feature, you always have to specify the `keys` option, which is mainly employed to avoid using the whole `args` or `meta`.

 ```console
 hydro unique_workers_without_keys_option _build/dev/lib/my_app/ebin